- Competitive Analysis

 - Improve brand awareness

 Stay connected to your entire customer base with one click!
-Email marketing is valuable—44 percent of email recipients made at least one purchase last year based on a promotional email.
+Email marketing is valuable—44% of email recipients made at least one purchase last year based on a promotional email.
 If you want to generate and close leads with minimal investment, include email marketing in your online marketing strategy.

 6. Support Your Website with Social Media